CIS5650-Fall-2024/Project0-Getting-Started/README.md

 * Tested on: Windows 10, i7-9750H @ 2.60GHz 32 GB, RTX 2060 6GB (Personal)

 ## CUDA Compute Capability
-### The CUDA Compute Capability of the RTX 2060 is 7.5 as displayed in the following image:
+### The CUDA Compute Capability of the RTX 2060 is 7.5 as displayed in the following image
 ![Cuda_Compute_Capability](images/CudaComputeCapability.PNG)

 ## Nsight Debugging